O1sims/NYCDirectors/README.md

 ## 1 About

 This directory contains a TeX file which, when compiled into a PDF, forms the paper **Directorate Connectedness and Firm Performance: The Case of New York City, 1902-1912**.
 The paper investigates the connectedness of corporate directors in New York City and their firms' performance.
+The full paper can be found in [`NYCDirectors.pdf`](./NYCDirectors.pdf).

 ### 1.1 Abstract